Nmbrs/tf-modules/azure/resource-group/README.md

 - `name` - Name of the resource group.
 It must follow the CAF naming convention.
 - `location` - (Optional) Specifies the Azure Region where the resource should exists.
 - `environment` - The environment in which the resource should be provisioned.
-- `country` - Name of the contry to which the resources belongs.
+- `country` - Name of the country to which the resources belongs.
 - `squad` - Name of the squad to which the resources belongs.
 - `product` - Name of the product to which the resources belongs.
-- `tags` - List of mandatory resource tags.
+- `extra_tags` - (Optional) A extra mapping of tags which should be assigned to the desired resource.

 ## Module Output Variables